Michael Schroeder

-Michael Schroeder (born 1945) is an American computer scientist.
-His areas of research include computer security, distributed systems and operating systems and he is perhaps best known as the co-inventor of the Needham–Schroeder protocol.
+Michael David Schroeder (born 1945) is an American computer scientist.
+His areas of research include computer security, distributed systems, and operating systems, and he is perhaps best known as the co-inventor of the Needham–Schroeder protocol.
 In 2001 he co-founded the Microsoft Research Silicon Valley lab and was the assistant managing director until the lab was disbanded in 2014.

 Early life and career

 Schroeder was born in 1945 in Richland, Washington.
 He did his undergraduate work at Washington State University and went to graduate school at MIT, obtaining his PhD in 1972.

 Starting in 1976 he has been on the MIT EECS department faculty, at Xerox PARC, and at the DEC Systems Research Center.
 At MIT he was involved with Multics, where his contributions included a seminal work on security architecture for shared information systems.

 In 1977 Schroeder and Roger Needham designed a new (unclassified) computer network protocol for distributed authentication server using a Key Distribution Center (KDC).

-This idea eventually led to the Kerberos authentication scheme used by the MIT's Project Athena.
+This idea eventually led to the Kerberos authentication scheme used by MIT's Project Athena.

-Some other systems he has built are Grapevine (distributed system), the filesystem of Cedar, Topaz (distributed OS), Autonet (LAN) and Pachyderm (web based email).
+He has also built Grapevine (a distributed system), the filesystem of Cedar, Topaz (a distributed OS), Autonet (a LAN), and Pachyderm (a web-based email system).

+He is the co-author of The Protection of Information in Computer Systems.